The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Updates to L-Galaxies

 Next, in subhalo 3, galaxy A is selected as central galaxy and associated with a new particle ID for tracking and for setting its position, namely ID-f.
 The other two galaxies stay satellites and retain their particle IDs for tracking.
-In subhalo 4, galaxy D is selected as central galaxy, and its coordinate is now given by particle ID-g instead of ID-b, while the other galaxy~E stays a satellite, even though it happens to be closer at that instant to the subhalo center than the particle that used to track galaxy~D. This happens here because we first pick a new central galaxy among the ones that previously had been already a central.
-After the new positions of the galaxies are determined, we obtain linear orbit approximations between the two times A and B (straight orange lines).
-At their intersections with the lightcone, we obtain interpolated galaxy coordinates (diamonds) together with galaxy properties integrated up to the corresponding times.
-If desired, the spatial coordinates of the lightcone intersections can be further refined by using the particle IDs that were used to track the galaxies at time A, and then looking up their nearest lightcone crossing in the ``most-bound particle lightcone'' data produced during the N-body run.
+In subhalo 4, galaxy D is selected as central galaxy, and its coordinate is now given by particle ID-g instead of ID-d, while the other galaxy~E stays a satellite, even though it happens to be closer at that instant to the subhalo centre than the particle that used to track galaxy~D. This happens here because we first pick a new central galaxy among the ones that previously had been already a central.
+We also note that as part of the code's internal bookkeeping type-2 galaxies are always associated with a certain subhalo.
+While they can change this association in time to a subhalo other than the primary descendant subhalo, they can only `pick' the closest one in position among the subhalo set that is linked via the merger tree pointers.
+This in principle allows the possibility that a type-2 becomes associated with a subhalo other than the subhalo actually containing the particle, although this is exceedingly rare.
+After the new positions of the galaxies are determined, we obtain linear orbit approximations between the two times $t_0$ and $t_1$ (straight green lines).
+At their intersections with the lightcone, we obtain interpolated galaxy coordinates (red hexagons) together with galaxy properties integrated up to the corresponding times.